snymanje/VuePressProfileSite/pages/mongodb-mongoose-basics.md

   {
     name: {
       type: String,
-      required: [true, 'A tour must have a name'],
+      required: [true, "A tour must have a name"],
       unique: true,
       trim: true,
-      maxlength: [40, 'A Tour name must have less than 41 characterss'],
+      maxlength: [40, "A Tour name must have less than 41 characterss"],
-      minlength: [10, 'A Tour must have more than 10 characters'] },
+      minlength: [10, "A Tour must have more than 10 characters"], },
     difficulty: {
       type: String,
-      required: [true, 'A tour must have a difficulty'],
+      required: [true, "A tour must have a difficulty"],
       enum: {
-        values: ['easy', 'medium', 'difficult'],
+        values: ["easy", "medium", "difficult"],
-        message: 'Difficulty must be easy, medium or difficult' }
+        message: "Difficulty must be easy, medium or difficult", },
     },
     ratingAverage: {
       type: Number,
       default: 4.5,
-      min: [1, 'Rating must be above 1.0'],
+      min: [1, "Rating must be above 1.0"],
-      max: [5, 'Rating must be below 5.0']
+      max: [5, "Rating must be below 5.0"],
     },
     price: {
       type: Number,
-      required: [true, 'A tour must have a price']
+      required: [true, "A tour must have a price"],
     },
     priceDiscount: Number,
     summary: {
       type: String,
       trim: true,
-      required: [true, 'tour must have a summary']
+      required: [true, "tour must have a summary"],
     },
     description: {
       type: String,
-      trim: true
+      trim: true,
     },
     createdAt: {
       type: Date,
       default: Date.now(),
       //Removes it from the results
-      select: false
+      select: false,
     },
     startDates: [Date],
     secretTour: {
       type: Boolean,
-      default: false
+      default: false,
-    }
+    },
   },
   //Add virtual properties to the schema - Used for display purposes, you can't query with virtual properties {
     toJSON: { virtuals: true },
-    toObject: { virtuals: true }
+    toObject: { virtuals: true },
   }
 );

 //Define the virtual property
-tourSchema.virtual('durationWeeks').get(function() {
+tourSchema.virtual("durationWeeks").get(function() {
   return this.duration / 7;
 });

 //Document middleware
 //Runs before save and create command.
-NOT for insertMany tourSchema.pre('save', function(next) {
+NOT for insertMany tourSchema.pre("save", function(next) {
   this.slug = slugify(this.name, { lower: true });
   next();
 });